-Instant Pot naan bread is a breeze to make at home!
-Soft, pillowy in texture with a hint of a crispy exterior.
+Instant Pot Naan Bread is a breeze to make at home!
+Soft, pillowy in texture with beautiful brown blisters on the surface.
 Use the Instant Pot to proof the naan dough, and use a cast iron pan to cook the naan perfectly every single time!

-(For detailed tips, step-by-step instructions and substitutions, please read through the this entire article)
+(For detailed tips, step-by-step instructions and substitutions, please read through this entire post)

 Naan is an incredibly easy and simple bread to make at home.
 Flatbreads such as naan and pita bread don’t need to proof for too long, unlike regular breads.
 In under two hours, naan can be made at home– including the time for proofing the dough.

-This simple recipe results in pillowy and soft naan that pairs perfectly well with curries, sauces and stews.
-Indian curries such as paneer tikka masala, chicken tikka masala, chicken curry, vegan korma curry, saag murgh pair very well with naan.
+This simple recipe results in pillowy and soft naan that pairs perfectly well with curries, sauces, and stews.
+Indian recipes such as paneer tikka masala, vegan korma curry, saag paneer pair very well with naan.

 Once you start making naan at home, you’ll never go back to buying store-bought naan, which is often a poor substitute for the real thing, right?

 Naan is usually made with very simple ingredients – flour, salt, water, yogurt, and yeast, and is traditionally cooked in the tandoor (clay oven).
 After playing around with a few recipes for naan, I highly recommend adding some milk to enrich the dough, as it yields a soft textured naan.
-Naan recipes do not call for eggs to be added.
+There is no egg used in naan.

 Use Bread Flour: Naan can be made with either bread flour or all-purpose flour, but I find that bread flour can make naan more elastic and pillowy in texture - which is what we are aiming for!